Touti-Sudo/Acalc/README.md

-# Acalc - The Anes Dev Calculator 🚀
+# Acalc - The Best Calculator 🚀

 Acalc is a simple and interactive calculator built with Python.
 It allows users to perform basic arithmetic operations and even calculate square roots in a user-friendly command-line interface.
 The calculator is designed to make mathematical operations straightforward and accessible for everyday use. 🧮